pierrz/biggie/README.md

 # Ukraine Data Platform

-Biggie is a tool to quickly get data from (external) APIs into a Mongo or Postgres database, and have it exposed/searchable via a dedicated new API.
+Biggie is a tool to quickly get data from (external) sources/APIs into a Mongo or Postgres database, and have it exposed/searchable via dedicated APIs.
+A Spark cluster is also available to either load the databases or perform analytical operations.

 It is a Docker compose setup including
 - a "worker" container based on Celery (including Beat), Spark and asyncio
-- an API endpoints container based on FastAPI
+- an API endpoint container based on FastAPI
-- 2 containers for Mongo and Postgres databases.
+- 2 containers for Mongo and Postgres databases
-- 2 containers for Flower and PGAdmin for monitoring purpose.
+- 2 containers for Flower and PGAdmin for monitoring purpose
 - 1 'live deployment' container for Nginx and currently set up only with the Api container

-Currently fine-tuned to stream data from [GitHub Events API](https://api.github.com/events) into a Mongo database, and have it exposed/analysed via several dedicated APIs including 1 visualisation.
+Currently fine-tuned to stream data from [GitHub Events API](https://api.github.com/events) into Mongo, and have it exposed/analysed via several dedicated APIs including 1 visualisation.

 _FYI: previously set-up for the [Marvel API](https://developer.marvel.com/) until version 0.4.0_